-Coherence in a paragraph means that the ideas have a to item item relationship between the sentences is clear and one idea connects to the next.
+Coherence in a paragraph means that the ideas have a logical flow; the relationship between the sentences is clear and one idea connects to the next.
 One way to achieve coherence in a paragraph is to use a pattern of organization, such as time order, spatial order, or order of importance.